yvielcastillejos/Snake-AI/README.md

 # Snake-AI
 Teaching an AI to play the snake game using neural networks.
-Snake game is visualized using a python library called pygame.
+Snake game is visualized using pygame.

 ## The Game
 The snake game is a very popular game in which the objective is for the "the snake" to acquire the "apple."
 Once it "eats" the apple, the snake becomes longer.
 The game ends when: